majd173/Automation_bootcamp/intro_to_selenium/solarsystemscope/SSS_READ_ME.md.txt

 -----------------------------------------------------------------------------------------------------------------------
 # solar_logfile stores necessary steps are being done during tests running.
 -----------------------------------------------------------------------------------------------------------------------
-# sola_config stores necessary information are being used in tests like deriver name
+# solar_config stores necessary information are being used in tests like deriver name
 and user details (username and password).